 Getting Your Keys

-For an application to be able to operate in the Production or the Sandbox environment, it needs to have the appropriate IDs for that environment.
+For an application to be able to operate in the Sandbox or the Production environment, it needs to have the appropriate IDs for that environment.
 These IDs are referred to as development keys (because they unlock the door into the particular development environment).
 Development keys consist of a set of data that identifies the application and its developer.
-You use these keys when you generate an authentication token for a user.
+You use these keys to generate an authentication token for a user.

-When you join the eBay Developers Program, you are provided with key sets for your application.
-The key set for the Sandbox is different from the key set for the Production environment.
+Once you join the eBay Developers Program, you can create keysets for your application.
+The keyset for the Sandbox is different from the keyset for the Production environment.
 (Keys for the Sandbox cannot be used to make API calls in the Production environment.
 Conversely, Production keys cannot be used to make API calls in the Sandbox.)

 Table: Development Keys